JAPANESE PRINT APPRAISALS – FREE

 - If known: Please state the provenance of the prints, who owned them, how they were acquired.
 Please mention so on the above list.

 - Photograph the items.
-If possible, but not necessary, try to photograph a detail and also the back of the print - If some of the prints you have are framed.
+If possible, but not necessary, try to photograph a detail and also the back of the print - If you have framed prints.
 Try natural daylight but an area free of direct sunlight.
 Photograph without flash, try to avoid reflections in the glass.

 - Send us the paper prints of the photos or the negatives.
 If you photograph with a digital camera you can burn a CD or DVD, you can send paper images if you so prefer. (*).
 You can also upload the images to us, please contact us for details